ibm-cloud-docs/monitoring/tutorials/kubernetes_cluster.md

 ## Next steps
-{: #next_steps}
+{: #kubernetes_cluster_next_steps}

 Create a custom dashboard.
-For more information, see [Working with dashboards](/docs/services/Monitoring-with-Sysdig/dashboards.html#dashboards).
+For more information, see [Working with dashboards](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-dashboards#dashboards).

 You can also learn about alerts.
-For more information, see [Working with alerts](/docs/services/Monitoring-with-Sysdig/monitoring.html#alerts).
+For more information, see [Working with alerts](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-monitoring#monitoring_alerts).